ltbarnes/noClick/README.txt

 ####################### RUNNING THE DEMO #########################

-Open Terminal.app from the /Applications/Utilities/ folder (or by searching for it using spotlight [cmd + space]).
+Open the Terminal.app by finding it in the /Applications/Utilities/ folder or by searching for it using spotlight (cmd + space).

 In the terminal type: